osrg/gobgp/tools/completion/README.md

     }
     ```

- 1. implement a handle processing
+ 1. implement the handle processing

-	If you want to add the completion  following the "gobgp" command, you need to add handle process following to "__handle_gobgp_command ()" function of **gobgp-dynamic-completion**.
+	If you want to add the completion following the "gobgp neighbor <neighbor address>" command, you need to add handle process following to "__handle_gobgp_command ()" function of **gobgp-dynamic-completion**.

     ```
     case "${last_command}" in